SPURconnect/SPUR-Connect/README.md

 ## Description

 SPUR Connect exists to give traveling business professional a tool to maximize their time and availability by easing the process of making new professional connections, cold-messaging, and scheduling last-minute meetings.
 User can get real time information about currently available users who are located near them and open to setting meetings.
-With a clean, professional, and intuitive mobile-designed interface - users will be able to schedule meetings, send messages, record notes, and upload photos of receipts for business expenditures.
+With a clean, professional, and intuitive mobile-designed interface users are able to schedule meetings, send messages, record notes, and upload photos of receipts for business expenditures.

 ## Screenshots